alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - There's a clear trend that guests who book on the weekend (Saturday and Sunday) tend to engage more with online check-ins compared to those booking on Friday or Monday.

-- Age group 45 has high engagement with online check-in all throughout the weekend im comparison to the rest of the week.
+- Age group 45 has high engagement with online check-in all throughout the weekend in comparison to the rest of the week.

 ---